-Objectives Outcomes Develop and update a mapping of the agencies' assets deployment in the MSs or for the benefit of operational activities coordinated by agencies 1) Each Agency to provide regularly updated information of their assets deployed in EU sea basins.
-The project aims at having an overall picture of agencies owned/leased multipurpose assets to support Member States.
+Objectives Outcomes information to be shared within this project.
+A table has been the MSs or for the benefit of operational activities coordinated by agencies1) Each Agency to provide regularly updated information of The project aims at having an overall picture of agencies owned/leased multipurpose assets to support Member States.
 In 2022, the agencies have agreed on the assets and general information to be shared within this project.
-A table has been put in place to provide a monthly update shared between the Agencies considered a viable operational coordination asset for Frontex when working with EFCA and EMSA, without prejudice to the
+A table has been put in place to provide a monthly update shared between the Agencies